 If your boat is under 16 feet in length it is considered a Class A Vessel.
 This class includes dinghies, kayaks, small sailboats, paddleboats, skiffs, and personal watercraft like jet skis.
 With this category you can probably use just about any of our buildings as boat storage, but here are a few of our favorites.

 The New Yorker is an affordable storage shed that is for sale as a kit or prefab storage shed, up to 20-feet long.
 This simple, no-frills design is budget-friendly.
 Building the kit is pretty easy for nearly any skill level.
-For those located within our in-house delivery range, we offer an economy line of New Yorkers.
-These pre-built sheds are delivered by one of our drivers.
+Plus, this shed is a bit taller than similarly sized storage sheds, which can make accommodating your vessel easier.

 Our Gable sheds, for sale in lengths up to 24-feet long, are like the New Yorker.
 Both designs come built with double doors on the gable end.
 However, they have some other design features that make it stand out a little more.
 Besides the doors, two hinged barn sash windows and a wood louvered vent are installed in the pine board and batten siding.